By Dr. Tyler Coles – Premier Orthodontics

 Fixing Overbites With Braces and Jaw Surgery

 For severe skeletal overbites that cannot be corrected with braces alone, a combination of braces and jaw surgery may be necessary.
-Correcting an overbite through braces and jaw surgery involves a combination of orthodontic treatment and orthognathic surgery, where braces are employed to arrange the teeth and ready them for surgery, while jaw surgery is conducted to reposition the jaw and rectify the overbite.
+Braces are used to arrange the teeth and ready them for surgery, while orthognathic surgery repositions the jaw and corrects the overbite.

 Watch the animation below to see how orthognathic surgery can help fix overbites.